While it would be comforting to Donald

 trade interests pushing for the bill were no fools, or they—including Donald Trump and his family—received various new tax breaks for their companies

-and for themselves,through so-called pass-through companies that all
+and for themselves,through so-called pass-through companies that allowed them

 to pay lower income taxes, or having their company pay them a small salary but